d99kris/nchat/README.md

 In this case sent / own messages may appear invisible.
 To avoid nchat using gray one can edit `~/.config/nchat/color.conf` and remove occurances of `gray`.

-### 5. How to use Telegram and WhatsApp concurrently?
+### 5. How to use Telegram and WhatsApp concurrently or switch between them?

 The **recommended** method is to set up nchat with one config directory per protocol/phone number, and run each instance in separate terminal windows/tabs.